Review

 • Read the product page sizing note.
 Nearly every dance shoe has one ('runs narrow,' 'add 1.5 sizes for women,' 'same as street size').
 It's usually the most useful sentence in the product listing.

 • Order from a seller with an exchange policy.
-Fit problems in dance shoes are common and expected: an exchange policy is part of the purchase, not a nice-to-have.
+Fit problems in dance shoes are common and expected.
+An exchange policy is part of the purchase, not a nice-to-have.

 • Never transfer a size from one style to another, even within the same brand.
 A size in Capezio ballet slippers does not predict a size in Capezio jazz shoes.